Excerpts from my book entitled:

 As we turned into the 21st century the same elements are being repeated in both these former Empires called today the Republics of Turkey and Iran.

-RULES OF THE OTTOMAN & KADJAR SUCCESSION
+RULES OF THE OTTOMAN & KADJAR SUCCESSION For Him who has perception,

 a mere sign is enough.